Does UChicago Superscore the SAT?

 Young man studying in front of his laptop.

-What is the best UChicago Average SAT score?
-The Scholastic Aptitude Test (SAT) is a standardized test that is given to high school students in order to evaluate how well they are prepared for college and to give colleges a single point of data that can be used to compare the qualifications of each individual applicant.
-The range of SAT scores that were considered acceptable by the University of Chicago for admission in 2021 was 1020-1600.
+The Scholastic Aptitude Test (SAT) is a standardized test that is given to high school students to evaluate how well they are prepared for college and to give colleges a single point of data that can be used to compare the qualifications of each individual applicant.
+The range of SAT scores considered acceptable by the University of Chicago for admission in 2021 was 1020-1600.

 The middle ground Half of the students who were accepted to the University of Chicago had SAT scores in the range of 1510-1560.
 Therefore, a minimum SAT score of 1020 is required for admission to the University of Chicago, and 75% of students admitted to the University of Chicago had SAT scores that were higher than 1560.
 53% of applicants to the University of Chicago decided to include a copy of their SAT scores as part of their application.

-The following is a breakdown of the SAT scores of students who were admitted.
+The following is a breakdown of the SAT scores of admitted students.

 SAT Score Percentile of accepted students